 Photographer Penny Wolin heard the siren call of California in the early seventies.
 Fresh out of high school, she migrated west from Cheyenne, Wyoming, eventually reaching trail’s end in Los Angeles.
 She flitted from place to place before briefly alighting at the St. Francis Hotel on Hollywood Boulevard, a fortuitous discovery as it turned out.
 Built in 1926, the hotel’s better days were behind it.
 By the time Wolin arrived in 1975, it had transitioned into a weekly SRO which housed a revolving stable of iconoclasts, drifters, and free spirits.

 Enamored by the scene, Wolin rented a room for 3 weeks that spring.
-She turned her cameras on her fellow residents with a mix of fascination and curiosity, and made hundreds of portraits.
+She turned her cameras on her fellow residents with a mix of fascination and curiosity, and made several hundred portraits.
 She eventually compiled her favorites into a dummy monograph she called Guest Register.
 She enlisted Marvin Israel to design it, fresh on the heels of his landmark Diane Arbus book.
 The stars were aligning and Guest Register seemed destined to hit the big time.
 But, as with so many Hollywood projects, the final green light proved elusive.
 The dummy was left at the altar by several publishers, “ultimately and always rejected by the accounting department” as Wolin explains it.
 Yet another ill fated pipe dream.

 That was the mid-1970s.
 Eventually her book proposal lost steam and Wolin moved on to other things.
 She enjoyed a long and varied photo career in L.A. shooting fine art and commercial work.
 Ironically, her old Guest Register portfolio served as a calling card for new photo gigs.
 “All I had to do was show my binder full of hotel photographs,” she says, “and more often then not, something good would happen.”
 But the actual monograph remained unrealized.

-In late 2022, Wolin finally published Guest Register under her personal imprint Crazy Woman Creek.
+In late 2022, Wolin finally published Guest Register under her personal imprint Crazy Woman Creek Press.
 It’s an impressive tome, and worth the wait.
 I have not seen the early prototype designed by Marvin Israel, but I’m guessing that some of its features endure in the current version.
 The end papers reproduce facsimiles of the old St. Francis guest register with entries handwritten into a lined ledger.
 The photos are sequenced by room number.
 Guest Register’s internal layout and typeface would feel right at home in 1975, as would the image treatment—full-frame bordered photographs weighted toward middle tones—and expansive author essay.
 Wolin’s language is still spiced with seventies idealism.
 “We all live at the same hotel,” she explains on the opening page.
 “Some may go to Encino to escape it, but that is no more effective than pulling your blind down to escape your neighbor’s turned up radio.
 We are all here, now.
 We all make decisions, we all laugh and love and feel; and we all end up somewhere.
 Think of that the next time you walk past an old hotel.”

 If the intention in all of this is to bring the reader back to 1975, it’s effective.
 Wolin was energized that spring.
 She began by approaching a few residents for portraits.
 Once she had made their pictures and given out prints, word spread.
 Other hotel guests became receptive.
 The St. Francis management endorsed her efforts, and even arranged sittings.
 Pretty soon she’d shot just about everyone in the building plus several neighborhood regulars.
 “It was still an honor to have someone put a camera on a tripod, set up lighting, and make your portrait,” she writes, describing a less cynical era whose heyday has mostly passed.
 Looking at Wolin’s photos now, they crystalize a bygone freewheeling lifestyle, where a passing stranger might shack up for a few weeks and create her magnum opus.
 California remains a flexible place, but social mores have tightened.